 FEMA Assistance in Brooklyn

-posted over 2 years ago by caitria
+posted almost 3 years ago by caitria

 The Federal Emergency Management Agency opened its first Disaster Recovery Center in Brooklyn on Friday morning in Coney Island.

 FEMA’s new location at MCU Park joins at least five others already open in the city and on Long Island to help homeowners, renters and small business people with the slow process of cleaning up in Hurricane Sandy’s wake.

 According to a FEMA spokeswoman, agency representatives will be accepting applications for residents and business owners for assistance with small business loans for repairing storm damage and temporary housing.

 Representatives from the federal Small Business Administration will also be on hand.